johnlcox/johnlcox.github.com/source/_posts/2013-02-08-a-safer-way-to-create-java-subprocesses.markdown

 For the two remaining pitfalls  the problem of process grandchildren not being kill when a subprocess is killed cannot be remedied via code, so that will still require user knowledge to avoid.
 As for the prompt consumption of subprocess output, I don't have a need for discarding the output, so the initial version of process-warden doesn't provide any functionality for consuming the output.
 In a future release I hope to add class that will silently consume the output and error streams along with a method on FinalizedProcessBuilder to enable the silent consumption.

 So how do you use process-warden?
 It's easy.
-Once you have the dependency, you can use the FinalizedProcessBuilder class to create a FinalizedProcess to execute:
+Pull it into your maven project:
 ```xml
 <dependency>
 	<groupId>com.leacox.process</groupId>